msabramo/kallithea/docs/usage/troubleshooting.rst

 |

 :Q: **Can't install celery/rabbitmq?**
-:A: Don't worry RhodeCode works without them too.
+:A: Don't worry Kallithea works without them too.
 No extra setup is required.
     Try out great celery docs for further help.

 |

 :Q: **Long lasting push timeouts?**
 :A: Make sure you set a longer timeouts in your proxy/fcgi settings, timeouts
-    are caused by https server and not RhodeCode.
+    are caused by https server and not Kallithea.

 |